KhamliukElena/japan/README.md

 # japan

 I got an ispiration for this project from Nonogram.com ( https://play.google.com/store/apps/details?id=com.easybrain.nonogram&hl=ru&gl=US ).
+I thought it's an interesting task to implement and gain some practical skills.
 The idea is the same with some minor corrections.
 I plan to add ? sign in addition to square and x signs to mark cells, which require further investigation.
 Due to attempt in adaptivity I plan to add a switch to replace right mouse button click for mobile devices.]

 What's more planned for implementation: